-Connections to the vacuum tube's electrodes are made via an array of switches or by many more individually wired tube sockets that achieve the same purpose.
+Connections to the vacuum tube's electrodes, in the most common tube tester design concept, are made via an array of switches.
+In the other common design concept the switches are minimized and replaced by many more individually wired tube sockets that achieve the same purpose.